suncoast-devs/handbook/lessons/html-intro/html-text-fundamentals.md

 I am counting on you.
 Do not be late!

 In HTML we use the `<strong>` (strong importance) element to mark up such instances.
-As well as making the document more useful, again these are recognized by screen readers and spoken in a different tone of voice.
+As well as making the document more useful again these are recognized by screen readers and spoken in a different tone of voice.
 Browsers style this as bold text by default, but you shouldn't use this tag purely to get bold styling.
 To do that, you'd use a `<span>` element and some CSS, or perhaps a `<b>` element (see below.)

 ```html
 <p>This liquid is <strong>highly toxic</strong>.</p>